sh1v-max/Netflix-GPT/ai_usage.md

 needed to get started.
 For a single small proxy endpoint, that's a much better fit.

+### 2d.
+Attempted OpenAI direct (explored, reverted same day)
+Gemini's free tier turned out to cap at **20 requests/day**, regardless of request size — hit that wall during normal development/testing, not even real traffic.
+OpenAI's dashboard advertised a much larger free daily token allotment (250K/day for flagship models, 2.5M/day for mini models) for eligible accounts, so we tried switching — same OpenAI-compatible shape Gemini's endpoint was already mimicking, so it was close to a one-line change (`OPENAI_URL`/`OPENAI_MODEL`/ `env.OPENAI_KEY` in place of the `GEMINI_*` equivalents).

+**Reverted after a live test**: the deployed Worker's first real request to `api.openai.com` came back `"credit_balance_exhausted"` — OpenAI's API rejects all requests, including ones that would fall under the free daily allotment, unless the account has a funded/billed balance.
+The "eligible for free daily usage" messaging in the OpenAI dashboard isn't a fully standalone no-card tier in practice.
+Reverted `gpt-proxy-worker/src/index.js` back to Gemini (confirmed via `git diff` showing only comment-wording changes from the pre-attempt version — no functional drift).
+The `OPENAI_KEY` Worker secret is still set, harmless and unused, in case this gets revisited once billing is set up.

+**Real secret-exposure incident during this attempt, worth knowing about**: setting the `OPENAI_KEY` secret the first time was done incorrectly — `wrangler secret put <the actual key>` instead of `wrangler secret put OPENAI_KEY` (the argument is the secret *name*, the value goes at the following interactive prompt) — which put the live key in shell history and a chat transcript.
+The key was revoked and regenerated before it was ever actually used.
+If you're running `wrangler secret put` yourself: the value always goes at the prompt, never on the command line.

+Currently back on **Gemini** — 2c above describes the live setup.

 ---

 ## 3. Current architecture

 ```
 Browser (GptSearch.jsx)
+      │  fetch(GPT_PROXY_URL, {
+      │    method: 'POST',
-      │  fetch(GPT_PROXY_URL, { method: 'POST', body: { query } })
+      │    body: { query, profileSummary, history, category }
+      │  })
       │  (same-origin-friendly, CORS handled by the Worker)
       ▼
 Cloudflare Worker  (gpt-proxy-worker/src/index.js)
       │  - holds GEMINI_KEY as an encrypted secret (never in git, never in frontend)
-      │  - builds the system prompt + user query into a chat completion request
+      │  - builds the system prompt (GPT_QUERY + profileSummary +
+      │    optional CATEGORY_CONSTRAINTS entry) + prior turns
+      │    (as real user/assistant message pairs) + the new query
       │  - fetch(GEMINI_URL, { headers: { Authorization: Bearer GEMINI_KEY } })
       ▼
 Google Gemini API  (generativelanguage.googleapis.com, OpenAI-compatible endpoint)
-      │  returns { choices: [{ message: { content: "Movie1,Movie2,..." } }] }
+      │  returns { choices: [{ message: { content: '[{"name":...,"mediaType":...,"reason":...}, ...]' } }] }
       ▼
+Worker strips an accidental ```json fence if present, JSON.parses it,
+normalizes mediaType to exactly "movie"/"tv", 502s with a clear error
-Worker extracts `content`, returns { content } to the browser
+on anything malformed — returns { results } to the browser
       ▼
-Browser splits on comma, looks each title up on TMDB, renders results
+Browser routes each title to /search/movie or /search/tv based on its
+mediaType (searchTitleTMDB), renders results with the reason on hover
 ```

-The Worker is a **thin, dumb pass-through with one extra step**: it injects the system prompt server-side (so the prompt itself isn't visible/editable from the browser either) and holds the credential.
-It does not do anything with TMDB — that lookup still happens entirely client-side, same as before, since TMDB's key is a read-only public API key and isn't sensitive the same way an LLM key is.
+The Worker is a **thin pass-through with a few extra steps**: it injects the system prompt server-side (so it isn't visible/editable from the browser), holds the credential, validates the model's JSON response shape before forwarding it, and reconstructs multi-turn history as real chat messages.
+It does not do anything with TMDB — that lookup still happens entirely client-side, since TMDB's key is a read-only public token and isn't sensitive the same way an LLM key is.

 ---